hubgit/md-ld/README.md

 * Nested objects are not allowed.
 * Newlines must be escaped: `\n`
 * Empty lines should be ignored.
-* Markdown-LD files use UTF-8 encoding.
+* MD-LD files use UTF-8 encoding.
 * Suggested media type: `application/ld+markdown`

 ## Differences from existing formats

-* Unlike YAML and JSON(-LD), there’s no need to use special array markup to distinguish between single and multiple values (in Markdown-LD, all properties should have singular names and can have multiple values).
+* Unlike YAML and JSON(-LD), there’s no need to use special array markup to distinguish between single and multiple values (in MD-LD, all properties should have singular names and can have multiple values).
 * Unlike Turtle, there’s no need to use angle brackets or quotes.
 * Unlike Markdown, the definition has more structure than a URL and a title.
 * Unlike JSON, indentation is significant.